Workplace Discrimination Lawyer in SFV

 Workplace discrimination often occurs when an employer treats an employee unfairly based on specific protected characteristics.
 These characteristics often include race, color, religion, sex, national origin, age, disability, genetic information, and, in some jurisdictions, sexual orientation and gender identity.
 Discrimination may manifest in various forms, including hiring, firing, pay, promotions, job assignments, layoffs, training, fringe benefits, and other employment terms or conditions.

 Recognizing discrimination in its various forms is crucial.
 It can be overt, such as making derogatory remarks or unfair job assignments, or covert, such as exclusion from meetings or disregarding certain individuals for promotions without clear justification.
 The subtlety in some cases often makes many employees doubt the legitimacy of their claims.
-Therefore, raising awareness about what constitutes discrimination ensures that affected individuals feel confident in coming forward to seek justice and restoration.
+Raising awareness about what constitutes discrimination ensures that affected individuals feel confident in coming forward to seek justice and restoration.

 Discrimination At Work